asimtuncel/Energy-dissipation-behaviour-of-a-soccer-ball-under-varying-collision-velocities/readme.txt

 To determine the accuracy of the data obtained through image processing, a mass-spring-damper model was created using the ball's inbound velocity and the calculated spring and damper coefficients.
-Numerical integration was performed using the Rungge-Kutta method, and the model's velocity and indentation during the impact were calculated
+Numerical integration was performed using the Rungge-Kutta method, and the model's velocity and indentation during the impact were calculated.
-These calculated values ​​were compared with the data obtained through image processing analysis to verify the accuracy of the data obtained
+These calculated values ​​were compared with the data obtained through image processing analysis to verify the accuracy of the data obtained.
 Root mean square error and percentage root mean square error were calculated for this purpose.
-The comparison determined that the indentation was less than 5% and the velocity was less than 7.38% in error
+The comparison determined that the indentation was less than 5% and the velocity was less than 7.38% in error.

 # A mass-spring-damper model was developed using the ball’s pre-impact velocity and estimated stiffness and damping coefficients